Russian President Vladimir Putin accuses West of escalating military tensions, calls for security guarantees

 The first was the decision to leave some of the extra troops that were moved into the Crimea during the build-up on Ukraine’s border in April ahead of the Geneva summit.

-The second is the transfer of the 41st Combined Arms Army from its headquarters in Novosibirsk in Siberia in the Central Military District to Yelnia in Russia’s Western Military District that is adjacent to the middle of the eastern Belarusian border in March ahead of the quadrennial “Zapod” military exercises.
+The second is the transfer of the 41st Combined Arms Army from its headquarters in Novosibirsk in Siberia in the Central Military District to Yelnya in Russia’s Western Military District that is adjacent to the middle of the eastern Belarusian border in March ahead of the quadrennial “Zapod” military exercises.
 At the end of the exercises the 41st CAA was not sent home, according to a paper by European Council on Foreign Relations (ECRF).

 This position servers several purposes.
-Firstl it fills a gap between the 6th CAA in the Northern Military District near St Petersburg and the 20th CAA in agricultural region of Voronezh in the Southern Military District.
+First it fills a gap between the 6th CAA in the Northern Military District near St Petersburg and the 20th CAA in agricultural region of Voronezh in the Southern Military District.
 Secondly, in a war with Nato the 41st CAA could quickly march through Belarus and into the “Suwalki gap,” the strategic key to attacking the Baltic states in co-operation with units stationed in Kaliningrad.

 But most threateningly, the 41st CAA could also briefly pass through Belarus and cross Ukraine’s northern border and take up position on the Dnieper river that runs through the capital in a pincer movement to cut off Ukraine’s forces facing Russia’s armies on its eastern border from any reinforcements.